nushell/nushell.github.io/lang-guide/lang-guide.md

 Here are some ways we see/use backtick quotes.

-1. If you're using tab to complete directories with spaces, backtick quotes will be used to wrap the string.
+1. If you're using Tab to complete directories with spaces, backtick quotes will be used to wrap the string.
 The only issue with this is that when you want to complete the next folder after one with a space, you have to move the cursor backward inside the last backtick quote before you hit tab again to complete the next level or file.
 2. Backtick quotes do not work in string interpolation.
 Should they?
 3. I believe backtick quotes can be used the same way as double quotes and single quotes but they do not recognize and interpret escapes.
 4. Another definition from Kubouch is backtick quotes are supposed to be like `bare words` that support spaces.
 As an example JT just landed a PR that allows backtick quotes to autocd.
 So, in Windows, if you're at `C:\` you could type `` `Program Files` `` and it would change to that directory.